Aircraft Design 3 ENG3006

 - Available to Visiting Students: Yes

 This course gives an introduction to the aircraft design process covering the various design choices which have to be made in order to satisfy the performance requirements of the aircraft role.
-The course has a particular focus on aerodynamic design and includes a group mini project focussed on the design and testing of an aerofoil.
+The course has a particular focus on aerodynamic design and includes a group mini project focussed on a concept aircraft design.

 SIT3016 Aircraft Design 3G